AckerlyXu/heima/articles/stream-analytics/stream-analytics-introduction.md

 ## How does Stream Analytics work?

-The following diagram illustrates the Streaming Analytics pipeline, showing how data is ingested, analyzed, and then sent for presentation or action.
+This diagram illustrates the Stream Analytics pipeline, showing how data is ingested, analyzed, and then sent for presentation or action.

 ![Stream Analytics pipeline](./media/stream-analytics-introduction/stream_analytics_intro_pipeline.png)

 Stream Analytics starts with a source of streaming data.
 The data can be ingested into Azure from a device using an Azure event hub or IoT hub.
 The data can also be pulled from a data store like Azure Blob Storage.

-To examine the stream, you create a Streaming Analytics *job* that specifies where the data is coming from.
+To examine the stream, you create a Stream Analytics *job* that specifies where the data is coming from.
 The job also specifies a *transformation*&mdash;how to look for data, patterns, or relationships.
-For this task, Streaming Analytics supports a SQL-like query language that lets you filter, sort, aggregate, and join streaming data over a time period.
+For this task, Stream Analytics supports a SQL-like query language that lets you filter, sort, aggregate, and join streaming data over a time period.

 Finally, the job specifies an output to send the transformed data to.
 This lets you control what to do in response to the information you've analyzed.
 For example, in response to analysis, you might: